“I inherited the Addams family’s creepy mansion.” Kara whispered as they stood by the impressive fountain holding center stage in the courtyard.

 “Weary, hopeless despair.
 Like they’ve endured endless agony, still are, and they’ve given up on ever being freed.”

-Kara whined at the dark statement that somehow summed up what Ella had been feeling from the house in general but hadn’t been able to realise.
+Kara whined at the dark statement that somehow summed up what Ella had been feeling from the house in general but hadn’t been able to realize.
 Her own blood froze in her veins and a scream threatened to burst out of her throat.

 “That’s too dark Shea” Ella admonished.
 She didn’t believe in anything supernatural.
 Stones didn’t have any feelings.
 Sure the statues had a sad air to them but that was just the evocation of a great artist.